- 1 Why coach rowing with data?

 Click the Link to Workouts button (or the stop light icon) and you will be taken to the Manage Plan Execution page, again with the option to switch rower:

 On the right side of the page is a list of workouts that are eligible to be linked to this Test since they were completed during the time period of the Test.
-Any of the workouts in the list could theoretically be linked to the 1K Test session but the obvious one is the 2018-02-14 workout.
-To link it to the session, click the check box.
+To link one or more workouts to the session, click the check box.

 What do the red check marks signify?
 The workouts showing the red check marks have already been linked to some other session.
 You can still link them to the current session if you want but the workout/s you select will be de-linked from the other session.

-When you have finished selecting linked workouts for this 1K test, click the Submit button to save your selections.
+When you have finished selecting linked workouts, click the Submit button to save your selections.
 You will then be returned to this page and can select a different session from the list on the left and link workouts to that session.

 Plan a Complete MicroCycle